Bridget-Lamptey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #This README file contains several bashscripts and what they do.
 * *echo 'Hello, World* prints “Hello, World” to the standard output.
 * *echo "\"(Ôo)'"* displays confused smiley, "(Ôo)'.
+* *cat /etc/passwd* displays the content of the /etc/passwd file.